poshjosh/automate-idea-to-social-mcp/README.md

 ## Usage

 1. Download and extract (or clone) the project zip file.
+[Click here](https://github.com/poshjosh/automate-idea-to-social-mcp/archive/refs/heads/main.zip) to download.

+2. Extract the zip file to a directory of your choice.
+We will refer to the path to this directory as `<PATH_TO_EXTRACTED_PROJECT>`, in the following steps.

-2. Open a terminal/command prompt/shell and run the following commands.
+3. Open a terminal/command prompt/shell and run the following commands.

 ```bash